particle-iot/docs/src/content/firmware/low-power/stop-sleep-cellular.md

 SYSTEM_MODE(SEMI_AUTOMATIC);
 ```

 If you are testing with a developer device you should leave these lines commented out.
 But if you are testing product firmware updates, you'll need to uncomment these and set your own product ID and version.
+The PRODUCT_ID must only be added prior to Device OS 4.0.0; this example will compile correctly targeting all versions of Device OS because of the `#ifndef`.

 ```
 // PRODUCT_ID(8761);
+// #endif
 // PRODUCT_VERSION(4);
 ```